DolphinSolutionsLtd/dashboards/README.md.txt

-## Get Grow Dashboard URL's.
+ect ## Get Grow Dashboard URL's.
 Ensure they are in the below format:
 ## https://app.gogrow.com/dashboard/share/c57cff6a529a23c023f54fe6ab060e16 (must NOT have the words "share token" in the URL)
 ## Create a .txt file with a list of Grow dashboards URL's for the host Pi on your PC
 ## Name it accordingly